includeJS/includeJS/src/notes/you-dont-know-js-01.md

 **🤔 What is backwards compatibility?**

-Backwards compatibility means that once something is accepted as valid JS, there will not be a future change to the language that causes that code to become invalid.
+- Backwards compatibility means that once something is accepted as valid JS, there will not be a future change to the language that causes that code to become invalid.

-**🤔 What is forwards compatibility?** means that including a new addition to the language in a program would not cause that program to break if it were run in an older JS engine (JS is not).
+**🤔 What is forwards compatibility?**

+- This means that including a new addition to the language in a program would not cause that program to break if it were run in an older JS engine (JS is not).

 HTML and CSS, by contrast, are forwards-compatible but not backwards-compatible.